lidofinance/easy-track/specification.md

 #### function createEVMScript(address \_creator, bytes \_evmScriptCallData) external view returns (bytes)

-Creates EVM Script to make new immediate payments to list of reward programs. `_evmScriptCallData` contains encoded tuple: `(address[] _rewardPrograms, uint256[] _amounts[])`, where `_rewardPrograms` - addresses of reward programs to top up, `_amounts` - corresponding amount to transfer.
+Creates EVMScript to make new immediate payments to list of reward programs. `_evmScriptCallData` contains encoded tuple: `(address[] _rewardPrograms, uint256[] _amounts[])`, where `_rewardPrograms` - addresses of reward programs to top up, `_amounts` - corresponding amount to transfer.
 To successfully create EVMScript next requirements must be met:

 - `_creator` must be equal to `trustedCaller` address
 - `_rewardPrograms` and `_amounts` have same length